azvoleff/teamlucc/README.md

-# TEAM Data Processing Tools
+# teamlucc

 [![Build Status](https://travis-ci.org/azvoleff/teamlucc.png)](https://travis-ci.org/azvoleff/teamlucc)

 ## Overview

-The `teamlucc` package is designed to facilitate the work of the Tropical Ecology Assessment and Monitoring (TEAM) Network.
+The `teamlucc` package is designed to facilitate analysis of land use and cover change (LUCC) around the monitoring sites of the Tropical Ecology Assessment and Monitoring (TEAM) Network.
 The [TEAM Network](http://www.teamnetwork.org/) is a global network of sites in tropical forests focused on collecting standardized real-time data measuring the response of tropical forests to changing climate, land cover and land use, and population.

-`teamlucc` is designed to facilitate the processing and analysis of TEAM data and remote sensing imagery of TEAM sites for measuring change in ecosystems from the plot-landscape scales.
-TEAM supports a range of analyses using satellite imagery, including:
+`teamlucc` assists with processing and analysis of TEAM data and remote sensing imagery of TEAM sites for measuring change in ecosystems from the plot-landscape scales. `teamlucc` supports a range of analyses using satellite imagery with TEAM monitoring data, including:

 * Image selection from USGS archive
     * Parsing metadata files from USGS EarthExplorer